 A district can remove a student to another educational setting for up to 45 school days if the student possesses a weapon or carries a weapon to school or to a school function.
-See $20~U.S.C.~\S~1415(k)(1)(G)(i)$ in Appendix A and WAC 392-172A-05145(7)(a) in Appendix C. "Weapon" means a weapon, device, material, or substance, or animate or inanimate instrument that is used for, or is readily capable of, causing death or serious bodily injury.
-Weapon does not include a pocketknife with a blade of less 2~1/2 inches long.
-See WAC 392-172A-05145(9)(d) in Appendix C. Note that this is a different definition of weapon than the definition used in general education discipline laws and regulations.
+See 20 U.S.C. § 1415(k)(1)(G)(i) in Appendix A and WAC 392-172A-05149 in Appendix C. "Weapon" means a weapon, device, material, or substance, or animate or inanimate instrument that is used for, or is readily capable of, causing death or serious bodily injury.
+Weapon does not include a pocketknife with a blade of less 2 1⁄2 inches long.
+See WAC 392-172A-05149(4)(d) in Appendix C. Note that this is a different definition of weapon than the definition used in general education discipline laws and regulations.